 The construction of a wood fence requires planning and preparation.
 One serious thing to consider is the homeowner’s association guidelines that govern fence style, size, and placement.
 These codes specify all requirements that need to be covered before a fence can be installed on any kind of property.
 It may also be necessary to procure a permit.
 When building a fence, plan to build the fence that fits your home and neighborhood.
 Here are some necessary rules of thumb to cover before launching into your project:

 - Determine your property line, and as a general courtesy to your neighbors, review your plans with them.
+You may need to hire a surveyor to make sure you get this part right, because mistakes here can be devastating later.

 - Decide how you want your fence positioned in relation to your property line.

 - Determine the location of gates.
 Spray paint lines to indicate placement.
+Think about use cases when picking your gate locations.

 - Subtract gate footage from fence footage.
 This will give linear footage of the fence.
 Divide the linear footage of fencing by panel length.
 This will determine the total number of fence panels or pickets you need.
+Be sure to order extra panels or pickets because you may make mistakes in cutting pieces.

 - Determine a layout that will allow you to use full pickets at the corners.